-Goodwill represents the excess of the cost of an acquisition over the fair value of the Company's share of the net identifiable assets of the acquired subsidiary at the date of acquisition.
-Goodwill on acquisitions of subsidiaries is included in intangible assets.
+Goodwill represents the excess of the cost of an acquisition over the fair value of the Company's share of the net identifiable assets of the portfolio of insurance contracts acquired at the date of acquisition.
+Goodwill on acquisitions is included in intangible assets.
 Goodwill is not amortised.
 Instead, goodwill is tested for impairment annually, and is carried at cost less accumulated impairment losses.